-Great Plains Energy has three reportable segments based on its method of internal reporting, which generally segregates the reportable segments based on products and services, management responsibility and regulation.
-The three reportable business segments are: (1) KCP&L, an integrated, regulated electric utility, which generates, transmits and distributes electricity; (2) Strategic Energy, which provides power supply coordination services by entering into long-term contracts with its customers to supply electricity Strategic Energy purchases under long-term contracts, operating in several electricity markets offering retail choice; and (3) KLT Gas, which explores for, develops, and produces unconventional natural gas resources, including coal bed methane properties.
-"Other" includes the operations of HSS, GPP, Services, all KLT Inc. operations other than Strategic Energy and KLT Gas, unallocated corporate charges and intercompany eliminations.
+Great Plains Energy has two reportable segments based on its method of internal reporting, which generally segregates the reportable segments based on products and services, management responsibility and regulation.
+In February 2004, the Company announced its plan to sell the KLT Gas portfolio and exit the gas business.
+As a result, KLT Gas' financial results are reported as discontinued operations and KLT Gas is no longer considered a reportable segment.
+The two reportable business segments are: (1) KCP&L, an integrated, regulated electric utility, which generates, transmits and distributes electricity; and (2) Strategic Energy, which provides competitive electricity supply services by entering into contracts with its customers to supply electricity, operates in several electricity markets offering retail choice.
+"Other" includes the operations of HSS, GPP, Services, all KLT Inc. operations other than Strategic Energy, unallocated corporate charges and intercompany eliminations.
 The summary of significant accounting policies applies to all of the reportable segments.
 Segment performance is evaluated based on net income.

-The following tables reflect summarized financial information concerning Great Plains Energy's reportable segments.
+The tables below reflect summarized financial information concerning Great Plains Energy's reportable segments.
+Prior year information has been restated to conform to the current presentation.